Azure-Samples/ms-identity-aspnet-daemon-webapp/README.md

 11. Add a new **Web API 2 Controller - Empty** called `SyncController`.
 Replace the implementation with the contents of the file of same name from the sample.
 12. For ths user interface, in the `Views\Account` folder, add three **Empty (without model) Views** named `GrantPermissions`, `Index` and `UserMismatch` and one named `Index` in the `Views\User` folder.
 Replace the implementation with the contents of the file of the same name from the sample.
 13. Update the `Shared\_Layout.cshtml` and `Home\Index.cshtml` to correctly link the various views together.

+## Troubleshooting
+If you are repeateadly asked to Grant permissions.
+See the note in [SyncController] (https://github.com/Azure-Samples/active-directory-dotnet-daemon-v2/blob/master/UserSync/Controllers/SyncController.cs) on how to clear your token cache.

 ## Community Help and Support